dotnet/docs/docs/fsharp/language-reference/compiler-options.md

 This topic describes compiler command-line options for the F# compiler, fsc.exe.

 The compilation environment can also be controlled by setting the project properties.
-For projects targeting .NET core the "Other flags" property, `<OtherFlags>...</OtherFlags>` in `.fsproj`, is used for specifying extra command-line options.
+For projects targeting .NET Core, the "Other flags" property, `<OtherFlags>...</OtherFlags>` in `.fsproj`, is used for specifying extra command-line options.

 ## Compiler Options Listed Alphabetically